Picovoice/orca/binding/ios/README.md

 ### Speech control

 Orca allows for keyword arguments to control the synthesized speech.
-They can be provided to the `streamOopen` method or the single synthesis methods `synthesize` and `synthesizeToFile`:
+They can be provided to the `streamOpen` method or the single synthesis methods `synthesize` and `synthesizeToFile`:

 - `speechRate`: Controls the speed of the generated speech.
 Valid values are within [0.7, 1.3].
 A higher (lower) value